 Step 4: Obtain Certification

 The International Institute of Business Analysis (IIBA) offers the Certification of Competency in Business Analysis (CCBA) designation to qualified applicants (www.iiba.org).
-The CCBA is designed for individuals who have gained 3,750 hours of experience in business analysis as well as 900 hours of IIBA-approved experience and 21 hours of professional development.
+According to the IIBA's website, www.iiba.org, the CCBA is designed for individuals who have gained 3,750 hours of experience in business analysis, as well as 900 hours of IIBA-approved experience and 21 hours of professional development.

 More experienced business analysts may pursue the IIBA's Certified Business Analysis Professional (CBAP) designation.
 Candidates must have at least 7,500 hours of business-analysis work experience in addition to 900 hours of approved experience and 21 hours of professional development.
 Candidates for both the CCBA and CBAP designations must also pass an exam that covers topics like business analysis planning, enterprise analysis, solution assessment and elicitation.